ahmaazouzi/cs-topics/systems/virtualMemory.md

 - The system takes care of virtual memory from A to Z without the need of programmer's intervention.
 Why bother about it then?
 Reasons for bothering about VM include:
 	- *VM is central*: Understanding VM will make one have a better understanding of the system.
 VM involves all layers and aspects of a system from hardware exceptions, assemblers, files, loaders, processes, etc.
 	- *VM is powerful*: Understanding VM gives applications advanced capabilities and allows for neat tricks (*that we will see later*).
 	- *VM is dangerous*: Improper use of VM can lead to weird and dangerous errors and program behavior.
-Understanding VM might allow me to better understand memory errors surrounding misuse of pointers and what not!
+Understanding VM might allow me to better understand memory errors surrounding misuse of pointers and whatnot!
 - VM is a difficult subject.
-This document will try to first go over how it works and then moves on to described how it is used and managed by applications.
+This document will try to first go over how it works and then moves on to describe how it is used and managed by applications.
 We might also go over how to manage and control VM in our programs.

 ## Physical and Virtual Addressing:
 - Main memory is an array of ***M*** contiguous byte-sized cells each of which has a unique **physical address (PA)**.
 The first byte has address 0, the second address 1, the third address 2, etc. The CPU is capable of accessing this array of bytes in what is called **physical addressing**.
-- The following images shows an example of physical addressing in the context of a load operation.
+- The following image shows an example of physical addressing in the context of a load operation.
 The CPU generates a physical address starting at address 4.
 This address is sent to main memory over memory bus.
 The main memory fetches the 4-byte word starting at PA 4 and returns it to the CPU:
 ![Physical addressing](img/pa.png)
 - Physical addressing was common in earlier computers.
 Embedded microcontrollers, digital signal processors, etc. continue to use raw physical addressing.
 - Modern processors use **virtual addressing (VA)** instead.
 With virtual addressing, the CPU accesses main memory by issuing virtual addresses which are converted to physical addresses before being sent to memory.
 The act of converting a virtual address into a physical address is called **address translation**.
 Virtual addressing requires a close cooperation between the CPU hardware and the operating system.
 The CPU chip has a piece of hardware dedicated to translating virtual addresses.
 It is called **memory management unit (MMU)**.
 It translates virtual addresses on the fly using a look-up table stored in main memory whose contents are managed by the OS.
 The following image shows how VA works: